hpcc-systems/HPCC-Platform/plugins/redis/README.rst

 Since redis does not implicitly support locks, it is this 'channel', itself, that represents the notion of a lock within this plugin library.
 These channels/locks are a particular string prefixed by the string 'redis_ecl_lock'.
 When locked the key's value contains this channel/lock string.
-This is so lock acknowledging GETs can subscribe to the key via the correct channel, being the  locked keys vaue itself.
+This is so lock acknowledging GETs can subscribe to the key via the correct channel, being the locked keys value itself.

 Again, since redis does not implicitly support locks, such locking mechanisms as the above are not enforced/asserted by the server.
 They have to be honoured/acknowledged by the client instead.